duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 ~~~
 {: .output}

-First, a few things printed out to the screen: it tells us how many rows and columns are in our data,
-and information about each of the columns.
+A few things printed out to the screen: it tells us how many rows and columns are in our data, and information about each of the columns.
 Each row contains the continent ("continent"), the total population ("pop"), the age-standardized percent of people who smoke ("smoke_pct"), and the age-standardized percent of people who have lung cancer ("lung_cancer_pct") for a given country ("country").
 We can see that two of the columns are characters (categorical variables), and three are doubles (numbers).

+> ## Characters vs. factors
+>
-**Note** In anything before R 4.0, categorical variables used to be read in as factors, which are [special data objects](https://www.tutorialspoint.com/r/r_factors.htm) that are used to store categorical data and have limited numbers of unique values.
+> **Note:** In anything before R 4.0, categorical variables used to be read in as factors, which are [special data objects](https://www.tutorialspoint.com/r/r_factors.htm) that are used to store categorical data and have limited numbers of unique values.
 The unique values of a factor are tracked via the "levels" of a factor.
 A factor will always remember all of its levels even if the values don't actually appear in your data.
 The factor will also remember the order of the levels and will always print values out in the same order (by default this order is alphabetical).
+>

-If your columns are stored as character values but you need factors for plotting, ggplot will convert them to factors for you as needed.
+> If your columns are stored as character values but you need factors for plotting, ggplot will convert them to factors for you as needed.
+>
+>
+{: .callout}

 Now let's look at the data a bit more.
 In the **Environment** tab in the upper right corner of RStudio, you will now see `smoking_1990` listed.